mpazdzioch/llamacpp-webui-glue/readme.md

 ## Description

 This repo links [llama.cpp](https://github.com/ggerganov/llama.cpp) and [open-webui](https://github.com/open-webui/open-webui) in single docker-compose.yml project with simple python API in the middle to launch/kill llama-server instances on demand.
 The api has bare-bones VRAM management too so it will remove older models from VRAM when there's not enough for new models.
-There is no such functionality for RAM, also no CPU only inference setup but I will add it soon.
+There is no such functionality for RAM though.

 Services: